plasmoduck/modwm/README.md

 ## SUMMARY
 So if you have ever been curious about trying out dwm, but have been discouraged by manual patching, then this may be a good starting point to see what a "fully fledged" dwm can look like.
 Want to try out the `pertag` patch?
 Just flip a config and recompile.
 Once you have found out what works for you and what doesn't then you should be in a better position to choose patches should you want to start patching from scratch.

-Alternatively if you have found the patches you want, but don't want the rest of the flexipatch entanglement on your plate then you may want to have a look at [flexipatch-finalizer](https://github.com/bakkeby/flexipatch-finalizer); a custom pre-processor tool that removes all the unused flexipatch code leaving you with a build that contains the patches you selected.
+Alternatively if you have found the patches you want, but don't want the rest of the modwm entanglement on your plate then you may want to have a look at [flexipatch-finalizer](https://github.com/bakkeby/flexipatch-finalizer); a custom pre-processor tool that removes all the unused modwm code leaving you with a build that contains the patches you selected.

 Refer to [https://dwm.suckless.org/](https://dwm.suckless.org/) for details on the dwm window manager, how to install it and how it works.

 ---

 ### Changelog:

+2020-12-31 - Added new "underline" window title indicator for tiled windows.

 2020-11-30 - Added Tatami layout and layout menu patch.
 Install xmenu for layout menu to work.